Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

     }
 ```

-You can then run the application with:
+You can then run the application:

 ```powershell
 dotnet run --launch-profiler MyAppWithContrastAgent